Liang Province rebellion: Epilogue: the final destruction of the rebels

 Later on, Han Sui and Ma Teng shared an uneasy relationship with each other; between them were periods of alliance followed by periods of open warfare.
 In one occasion in 209, Ma Teng was compelled to flee to seek help from Cao Cao, the powerful warlord who had gained control of northeast China and the imperial court.
 At the time, Cao Cao had his interests in the northwest, and thus invited Ma Teng to his headquarters in Ye and kept him as a virtual hostage.
-Ma Teng was executed along with his family in Ye when his son Ma Chao rose up against Cao Cao two years later.
+Ma Teng was executed along with his family in 212 after his son Ma Chao rose up against Cao Cao.

 In the spring of 211, Cao Cao sent the commander Zhong Yao to the Wei Valley, ostensibly to attack Zhang Lu's theocratic state of Hanzhong.
 The incursion provoked the northwestern warlords, including Han Sui and Ma Teng's son Ma Chao, into forming a coalition to resist Cao Cao.
 The coalition opposed Cao's forces in the Battle of Tong Pass, where Cao personally took charge of operations.
-With skilful manoeuvring, Cao's army crept to the rear of the coalition forces and routed them in a decisive encounter in the autumn of 211.
+With skillful manoeuvring, Cao's army crept to the rear of the coalition forces and routed them in a decisive encounter in the autumn of 211.
 The defeat at Tong Pass signalled the beginning of the end of autonomy in the northwest.

 Cao Cao returned east after this engagement, leaving his lieutenant Xiahou Yuan in charge of mop up operations and Zhang Ji in charge of restoration of local government.
 Ma Chao first attempted to stage a resistance after capturing the city of Ji in Cao Cao's absence, establishing bonds with the Di people, but was ousted in 213 with a combination of Xiahou Yuan's army and internal mutiny.
 Ma Chao fled south to Zhang Lu, and later to the southwestern warlord Liu Bei in Sichuan, where he died in 221 without ever seeing the north again.
 In 214, Xiahou Yuan defeated the resistance led by Han Sui at the Changli River (長離水; present-day Hulu River, north of Tianshui), and followed up that victory by an expedition against the Di and Song Jian.
 Song Jian died, his capital of Fuhan was captured, and his officials were all killed by Xiahou.
 Han Sui died the next year, and his remaining subordinates sent his head to Cao Cao as a sign of submission.
 And so, the power blocs that were generated by the Liang Province Rebellion some thirty years prior were finally eliminated.